Rays vs. Rangers MLB Betting Odds, Trends & Prediction

-Taj Bradely will oppose Andrew Heaney in Saturday’s pitching matchup at Globe Life Field.
-With the Rays listed as a favorite and the total sitting at 8 runs, what is the smart play today from Arlington?
+Zack Littell will oppose Nathan Eovaldi in Sunday’s pitching matchup at Globe Life Field.
+With the Rangers listed as a favorite and the total sitting at 7.5 runs, what is the smart play today from Arlington?

 Game Matchup & Betting Odds